Random polynomials: central limit theorems for the real roots: The Universality Method

 \section{The Universality Method}

 The key ingredient of our proof is the universality method.
 The general idea of this method is to show that limiting laws do not depend too much on the distribution of the atom variable $\xi$ (or the variables $\xi_i$ in general, if they are not iid).
-Once universality has been established, then it suffices to prove the desired law for the case in which the $\xi_i$ are Gaussian, and here one can bring extra powerful tools such as properties of Gaussian processes; see \cite{HKPV, EK, MP, prosen1996, sodin2005zeroes, TVpoly, GKZ, sodin2005zeroes, ibragimov2013distribution, KZ3, pritsker1, pritsker2}.
+Once universality has been established, then it suffices to prove the desired law for the case in which the $\xi_i$ are Gaussian, and here one can bring extra powerful tools such as properties of Gaussian processes; see \cite{HKPV, EK, MP, prosen1996, sodin2005zeroes, TVpoly, GKZ, sodin2005zeroes, ibragimov2013distribution, kabluchko2014asymptotic, pritsker1, pritsker2}.

 The universality method has been powerful in studying local statistics such as the density or correlation functions concerning the number of roots in a small region (where the expectation is of order $\Theta (1)$) (see, for example, \cite{TVpoly, NNV, DOV, nguyenvurandomfunction17}).
-In order to use it to prove the global law in this paper, we need to perform a number of considerably technical steps, linking local statistics to the global one.
+However, universality arguments are tailored to the local settings and in order to use them to prove the global law in this paper, we need to perform a number of considerably technical steps, linking local statistics to the global one.
 The proof for the Gaussian case itself also requires new ideas.

 To study the real roots of $P_n$, we divide the real line into two regions: a core region that contains most of the real roots and the remaining one that contains an insignificant number of real roots.
-Consider small numbers $0\le b_n<a_n<1$ that depend on $n$ and satisfy the following property for all constant $A>0$:
+Consider small numbers $0\le b_n<a_n<1$ that depend on $n$ and satisfy the following property for all constants $A>0$:

 For example, $a_n = \exp\left (-(\log n)^{1/5}\right )$.
 We define

 where for any given set $S$, we define $-S:= \{-x: x\in S\}$, $S^{-1} := \{x^{-1}: x\in S\}$, and $\pm S := -S\cup S$.
 For appropriate choices of $a_n$ and $b_n$, this will be our core region.